A friendly reminder: While other content on the internet may be outdated, Italian Fix articles are up-to-date and ready for your 2025 plans!

 MANGIAMO

-Sicily is a never ending parade of amazing eats …. it’s pretty much a foodie’s Heaven on Earth.
-There’s a town called “Cefalu” on the north coast of Sicily (we stop at it on our way from Palermo to the Aeolian Islands) and it’s all about cosy boltholes, seascapes and seafood.
+Sicily is a never-ending parade of amazing eats …. it’s pretty much a foodie’s Heaven on Earth.
+There’s a town called “Cefalu” on the north coast of Sicily (we stop at it on our way from Palermo to the Aeolian Islands) and it’s all about cozy boltholes, seascapes and seafood.
 We dig the modern menu you can find at Locanda del Marinaio.
 Try their codfish tempura with fried red onion jam and chickpeas.
 This whole coastline is super special and if you’re coming to Sicily, make time to stop in this wonderful town.
-Apart from just wandering, my fave thing to do in Cefalu is sit in the cool shade of the 16th century wash house.
-The women would come here and wash clothes and it’s remnants are well preserved — something we can expect in Italy around every corner.
+Apart from just wandering, my fave thing to do in Cefalu is sit in the cool shade of the 16th-century wash house.
+The women would come here and wash clothes and its remnants are well preserved — something we can expect in Italy around every corner.

 WISH WE WERE HERE